patmagee/patmagee.github.io/_posts/2020-02-20-maintaining-legacy-code.md

 ### 3. Iterate on Changes

-When you take the plunge and follow that rabbit down the hole, it becomes incredibly easy for scope creep to make its way into your development cycle.
+When you take the plunge and follow that rabbit down the hole, it becomes incredibly easy for scope creep to make it's way into your development cycle.
 A change that should have taken a few hours now occupies the entire sprint and other projects now are relegated to the back burner.
 I like to think of this as the "never ending sprint", since in every standup update you say something similar to  "Still struggling through the code", or "It will be fixed... soon", or "I think I am getting close".
 These are clear indicators that you are in a non-progressing dev cycle which makes it impossible to determine actual progress or project completeness.
 Remember the goal of maintenance is not to rewrite the product, but to work **with** what is already there.